-From the benchmark results previously described, the use of hypervisors within HPC-based Cloud deployments is mixed bag.
+From the benchmark results previously described, the use of hypervisors within HPC-based Cloud deployments is mixed batch.
 Figure 9 summarizes the results based on a 1-3 rating, 1 being best and 3 being worst.
 While Linpack performance seems to take a significant performance impact across all hypervisors, the more practical FFT benchmarks seem to show little impact, a notably good sign for virtualization as a whole.
 The ping-pong bandwidth and latency benchmarks also seem to support this theory, with the exception of Xen, who's performance continually has wide fluctuations throughout the majority of the benchmarks.
 OpenMP performance through the SPEC OMP benchmarking suite also shows promising results for the use of hypervisors in general, with KVM taking a clear lead by almost matching native speeds.

-While Xen is typically regarded as the most widely used hypervisor, especially within academic clouds and grids, it's performance lacks considerably when compared to either KVM or VirtualBox.
+While Xen is typically regarded as the most widely used hypervisor, especially within academic clouds and grids, it's performance has shown lack considerably when compared to either KVM or VirtualBox.
 In particular, Xen's wide and unexplained fluctuations in performance throughout the series of benchmarks suggests that Xen may not be the best choice for building a lasting quality of service infrastructure upon.
 From Figure 9, KVM rates the best across all performance benchmarks, making it the optimal choice for general deployment in an HPC environment.
-Furthermore, it may be possible to preemptively select the ideal Cloud environment for applications based on their similarity to the benchmarks presented in this paper and the variance we measure.
+Furthermore, this work's illustration of the variance in performance among each benchmark and the applicability of each benchmark towards new applications may make possible the ability to preemptively classify applications for accurate prediction towards the ideal virtualized Cloud environment.
 We hope to further investigate this concept through the use of the FutureGrid experiment management framework at a later date.